CaioSilva1/MArc/README.md

 ![architecture cnn](https://github.com/CaioSilva1/IJCNN_MArc/blob/master/architecture/architecture.jpg)

 ## Data
-The data used in this project comes from two sources:
+The data used in this project comes from the source:
-* The [UCR/UEA archive](http://timeseriesclassification.com/TSC.zip), which contains the 85 univariate time series datasets.
-* The [MTS archive](http://www.mustafabaydogan.com/files/viewcategory/20-data-sets.html), which contains the 13 multivariate time series datasets.
+* The [PETA dataset](http://mmlab.ie.cuhk.edu.hk/projects/PETA.html), consists of 19000 images.

 ## Code
 The code is divided as follows: